2 Kings 6

 The famine is so severe that an ass's head - an animal considered unclean, worthy only for garbage - sells for eighty pieces of silver.
 Dove's dung, which has no nutritional value, is bought as food.
 The city has reached a point of absolute want.
 There is nothing left to eat but the unclean, the worthless, the inedible.
 The hierarchy of food has collapsed entirely.

 Two women make a covenant of desperation: they will boil and eat their own children.
 One woman does so, feeding her own son to hunger.
 The next day, she expects the other woman to do the same.
 But the other woman has hidden her son.
 The covenant is broken.
-The first woman cries out to the king for justice against this treachery - as though the crime is the breaking of the compact, not the eating of a child.
+The first woman cries out to the king for justice against this treachery - as though the crime is the violation of the compact, with no accounting for the child.
 This is what famine does: it inverts all categories of right and wrong.
 It makes the unthinkable not merely possible but negotiable.

 This horror is not incidental to the 2 Kings 6 narrative.
 It is the fulfillment of a curse explicitly named in Deuteronomy 28:53-57: "Thou shalt eat the fruit of thine own body, the flesh of thy sons and of thy daughters... thou shalt eat it in the siege, and in the straitness, wherewith thine enemies shall distress thee."
 The covenant curses have come upon Israel.
-This is not random misfortune.
-This is judgment.
+This is judgment, exactly as promised.

 2 Kings 6:32-33The King Seeks the Prophet's Death